-1. Philosophy: At The Saint Constantine School, grades are always at the service of the student and the subject.
+- 1. Philosophy: At The Saint Constantine School, grades are always at the service of the student and the subject.
 A grade can be a helpful tool to determine if a student has achieved the desired mastery of the subject at hand, but is never the ultimate indicator of student success.
 Generally, we emphasize feedback more than letter grades when assessing student work, and students should learn to focus on feedback and (when needed) revision more than a letter or number.
-However, students with low Cs or lower should see that as a sign that they are not succeeding at the level that they need to be and take steps accordingly.

-- a.
-In Lower School, grades serve to indicate to the teacher where students are missing vital understanding, and demonstrate to a parent where a student might need help. - b.
+However, students with low Cs or lower should see that as a sign that they are not succeeding at the level that they need to be and take steps accordingly. - a.
+In Early Childhood and Lower School, grades serve to indicate to the teacher where students are missing vital understanding or developments, and demonstrate to a parent where a student might need help. - b.
 In Middle and Upper School, grades are used to show students how their work compares to a standard of excellence we hope they will achieve over the years they are here.
 To this end, most middle and upper school students will find they are receiving lower grades at the beginning of the year than they are used to.
 This should only indicate to them that they have lots to learn and that they're in the right place to do it.
 Assignments are weighted so that students will have every opportunity to earn a satisfactory grade by the end of the year. - 2.
-Revision and Resubmission: Throughout their humanities classes, Middle and Upper School students are allowed to revise and resubmit any homework they are dissatisfied with.
+Revision and Resubmission: In all applicable classes, Middle and Upper School students are allowed and encouraged to revise and resubmit specific graded assignments to improve the level of their work as well as their grade.
 Students must show significant improvement and application of the teacher's feedback in order to receive an improved grade.
-Students should also revise and resubmit immediately following the receipt of an unsatisfactory grade.
-Grading resubmitted work that has been submitted significantly after the original assignment is at the teacher's discretion.

-3. Grading Standards and GPA:
+Students should revise and resubmit the assignment immediately within the time frame allotted by the teacher.
+Teachers can refuse to regrade early work in the final weeks of the semester, or after a significant length of time has passed. - 3.
+Grading Standards and GPA: